Belvedere (Cremorne)

-Belvedere is a heritage-listed residence at 7 Cranbrook Avenue, Cremorne, North Sydney Council, New South Wales, Australia.
+Belvedere is a heritage-listed residence at 7 Cranbrook Avenue, Cremorne, New South Wales, a suburb of Sydney, Australia.
 It was designed by Alexander Stewart Jolly.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Built 1919 for grazier C. H. Stockman, who specified broad eaves and wide verandahs and generous proportions for the plan.
 The architect, Alexander Stewart Jolly, was a prominent and unorthodox architect influenced by a love and knowledge of timber, the Californian Bungalow movement and American "organic" architecture.

 Description

 The house is an excellent example of the larger more mature Californian bungalow, and has all the typical elements of the larger more mature Californian bungalow style: planes of white rough-cast, areas of timber shingles, massive dark stained timber beams and low pitched, wide, sheltering eaves.
 There is a fine wide verandah with polished timber floor and stained timber beams to the roof.
 The front door is recessed between two heavy rough-cast piers which extend to, but do not support the gable overhand.
 The roof, which is an interesting interplay of planes, is formed of both hipped and gabled sections covered with slate.
 Jolly specialised in gadgets, and this house has a unique rotating cupboard between the kitchen and dining room.
 The whole house is in excellent condition.
 This building is designed in the Inter-War California Bungalow style.

 Single storey residence of Interwar California bungalow style.
 A vigorous and assured interpretation of the Californian bungalow; with deep overhanging roofs, dynamic asymmetry and cleverly exposed structural timbers.

 The California Bungalow was one of the most successful importations brought to Australian architecture and both Belvedere and Egglemont (11 Cranbrook Avenue) are impressive examples of this style of architecture.
 The bungalows are prominently located on the brow of a hill and have fine city views.
 Belvedere has wide verandahs to remind the client of his country home.
 The front door is recessed behind 2 heavy rough-cast piers which extend to the roof overhang.
 The roof, in turn, comprises hipped and gabled sections covered with slate.
 The bungalow incorporates planes of white rough-cast, areas of timber shingles, massive dark stained timber beams and low sheltering eaves.
 The front garden wall and gate continues the theme of rough-cast piers of the bungalow itself.